neil-sabol/bitlocker-encrypted-vhd-from-batch-or-powershell/README.md

 3. In its simplest form, press enter 4 times, then set a password and a default encrypted VHD container will be created

+4. When prompted, set a password for the encrypted container

-4. Alternatively, specify options for VHD filename, location (path), size, and drive letter
+5. Alternatively, specify options for VHD filename, location (path), size, and drive letter

 As noted, the BATCH file generates mount/unmount scripts on your Desktop.
 The PowerShell version creates a scheduled task in Windows to mount the VHD file on login (once mounted, the BitLocker password you set must be entered to unlock the container).